 Skip to content

-On the final day, the young people receive certificates of participation and present their art to the community.
+Young people receive certificates of participation and present their art to the community.

 Abstract adapted from Aboriginal Health and Medical Research Council (AH&MRC)